adarshgajbhare/StoicPlay/README.md

 <!-- 11. feed names fix http://localhost:5173/feed/%3Cdiv%20className=%22hidden%22%3Ehidden%3C/div%3E -->
 12. move delete option outside and give mass delete option with phone like minus dot thing
 13. FeedCard size should not change no matter what image i use
+14. h-screen overflow-hidden  move all empty state valeus to layout add condition this or there code.

 ### zenfeeds-v3 created